 If you didn’t grow up eating beans (or perhaps even if you did!), then there’s a good chance you hate them.
-Or if not hate them, then at least not be thrilled about them.
+Or if not hate beans, then at least not be thrilled about them.

 Like I was, you’re probably somewhat scared of them because you had a kidney bean in chili once and they’re gross which means all beans are gross.